 Are you always short on time because of your busy schedules?
 Do you find it hard to make time for exercise in the morning or fitness classes two or three times a week?
-Find out how these two busy executives transformed their bodies and improved their lives by finding pockets of time for fitness.
+Find out how these two busy working adults transformed their lifestyle and improved their health by finding pockets of time for fitness.

 It can be challenging finding time or even the motivation to squeeze in exercise amidst a hectic lifestyle.
 But as long as you want to get active and healthy, you'll be sure to find something among the wide variety of HPB's

 exercise programmes, be it by getting your boogie on with Zumba, getting family and friends onboard the National Steps Challenge™ or building the shopaholic stamina in you through